 8. Photocopy of your passport I.D page

 To teach English in Korea, make a copy of your passport I.D page.
-It has to be clear and in colour.
+It has to be very clear and in colour.

 9. Visa Issuance Form (Fill out 1-6 only).